maxplanck-ie/snakepipes/README.rst

 2. *Modify the cluster.yaml file appropriately* : This yaml file contains information about your cluster scheduler (SGE/slurm).
 Location revealed using `snakePipes --info` command.

-3. *Create the conda environments* : conda environments for workflows could be created using `snakePipes --createEnvs` command.
-This takes a while, but only need to be done once.
-Optionally, workflow-specific env could also be created automatically when you run any specific workflow for the first time.

 .. note:: `snakePipes createEnvs` will also set the `snakemake_options:` line in the global snakePipes `defaults.yaml` files.
 If you have already modified this then use the `--keepCondaDir` option.